kdoore/CS2335-Gitbook/zombie_ienumerable,_ienumerator.md

 ```
 ###Implementation Example:
 Create a Example1 class that can be attached to a gameObject like the main camera.
-This declares and initializes an instance: zombies of our Zombies collection.
-Then we use ``foreach`` to step through each element in the collection
+This code creates an instance of our NPCollection,  then we can use ``foreach`` to step through each element in the collection since we have implemented IEnumerable and IEnumerator in the NPCollection class.
+This supports encapsulation because we don't need to know what type of dataStructure is used to hold our collection's elements.

 ```
 using UnityEngine;
 using System.Collections;

-public class Example1 : MonoBehaviour {
+public class Example : MonoBehaviour {

-	//private Zombies zombies ;   our collection class

-	public Zombies zombies;
+	/// <summary>
+	/// declare instance of collection
+	/// </summary>
+	private NPCollection myCollection;

 	// Use this for initialization
 	void Start () {

-		zombies=new Zombies();  //initialize collection by calling constructor
+		myCollection = new NPCollection ();

-		//use foreach to step through the collection - using IEnumerable, IEnumerator Interfaces foreach(Zombie z in zombies){
+		//use foreach to iterate through the collection, no need to know the
-			print("Zombies name:  " + z.Name + "  HitPoints " + z.HitPoints);
+		//datastructure used to store the collection elements

+		foreach (NPCharacter np in myCollection) {
+			Debug.Log(np.ToString ());
+			np.doSomething ();
+			//np.TakeDamage ();  //can't call TakeDamage on NPCharacter Zombie z=new Zombie();
+			if (np.GetType () == z.GetType()) {     //test to see if the run-time type is a Zombie
+				Zombie tempZ = np as Zombie;   		//Type cast np to a Zombie object tempZ.TakeDamage (5);			//TakeDamage is not defined in NPCharacter so we can only apply to a Zombie object }
 		}

+		Debug.Log ("Number of Zombies" + Zombie.NumberOfZombies);
 	}

 }

 ```